sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> import sunpy.data.sample
     >>> my_timeseries = ts.TimeSeries(sunpy.data.sample.GOES_LIGHTCURVE, source='GOES')

-This is calling the TimeSeries factory (TimeSeries) to create a time series from a sample FITS file.
+This is calling the `~sunpy.timeseries.TimeSeries` factory to create a time series from a sample FITS file.
 If you have not downloaded the data already you should get an error and some instruction on how to download the sample data.